 I can't wait to read your next story.

-I thought I'd be done with a new one by now, but then I broke my right elbow and couldn't write for three weeks.
-Now that the cast is off, I'm back at work.

-Hey, one more thing: how does it feel to be off twitter?
+Hey, one more thing: how does it feel to be off Twitter?

-It feels really good to be off twitter.
+It feels really good to be off Twitter.
 Twitter was fun for a while, but I was really sick of being known for twitter.
 I just want to hide at my desk and work on my stories.

 I can 100% understand that.
 I mean, I loved your Twitter story, but you wrote a whole damn novel!
 Like a real book!